Part Nine: "Looking For Good Christian Men Who Have a Strong Interest in Boys..."

 The board also wrote about how they advertised for staff by asking for "Good Christian men who have a strong interest in boys."

 I was completely freaked out reading about this place.
 Even reading about little things like how the staff gave the boys a squirrel as a pet, but reported, "It died from too much attention."
+I could only stay in the library for short amounts of time reading about this place, it was almost as if I was channeling the panic my father must have felt being dropped off there.
+But I kept going back.
+I had to know what happened to him there.

 The boys did all the work, they worked the fields, built the staff housing, cooked, and cleaned.
 The staff took the boys to movies, and there was time allowed for games and boxing.
 The founders of the "training school" bragged about how they never had to whip a boy, and that there were very few runaways.
 Punishment for extreme cases (I'm guessing this was my father, which has been confirmed by his journal entries) was solitary confinement for 48 hours, where the boy was given only crackers and water.
 I can imagine my 12-year-old father sitting in solitary confinement for two days, in the dark, with his freshly clipped hair.